GabsEdits/blog/pages/posts/behind-aplós.md

 ## The rest
 After two weeks of building this project during the winter holidays, I am happy to announce that we reached the stable version, and we will continue making this project even better.

 I want to thank every project that helped make this come true, special thanks to [Duckquill](https://daudix.codeberg.page/duckquill/).
-Without it, this project would be a lot worse.